About the Artist

 Manifesto

-My art is a living record of care, trauma and imagination.
+This work is a living record of care, trauma, and imagination.